Why Bees?

 In the meantime, consider this our love letter to bees.
 There are over 20,000 known bee species worldwide, living on every continent except Antarctica, and recent research suggests the true number may be closer to 26,000.
 They are endlessly fascinating, critically important, and frankly, under-appreciated.

-Bees are the backbone of the terrestrial food chain.
 They pollinate 80% of all flowering plants — including approximately 75% of the fruits, nuts, and vegetables grown in the United States.
 Without bees, most plant life would collapse, and without plants, everything else follows.

 Only female bees have stingers, and they only use them when threatened.
 Most bees would rather be left alone to do their job.

-Not all bees live in hives.
 About 70% of solitary bees are ground-nesting, forming burrows in loose soil.
 The honeybee hive is the exception, not the rule.

-There are about 4,000 native bee species in the United States alone — and most of them look nothing like the honeybee you picture when someone says the word "bee."
-Speaking of which: honeybees are not actually native to North America.
+Honeybees are not actually native to North America.
 They were imported from Europe in the 17th century.
 Every honeybee you've ever seen is technically an immigrant.

-Bee populations are in decline worldwide.
 From 2006 to 2015, approximately 25% fewer species were found.
 Habitat loss, pesticides, and climate change are all contributing factors, which is exactly why research and conservation matter.

 We didn't choose our name lightly.
 Beyond the name, bees represent something we genuinely care about, the health of the natural world and the creatures that depend on it.